TITLE 89: SOCIAL SERVICES

 Section 120.318 Institutional Status

-a) Individuals residing in public institutions (see 42 CFR 435.1009) are ineligible for medical assistance.
+a) Individuals residing in public institutions (see 42 CFR 435.1009) are ineligible for medical assistance, except as provided in subsections (b) and (c) of this Section.

-h) Individuals, living in a public or a private facility which has official policies and administrative procedures which are not in conformance or are in conflict with the Public Aid Code provision or Department rules governing eligibility for public assistance, are ineligible for public assistance.
+g) Individuals, living in a public or a private facility that has official policies and administrative procedures that are not in conformance or are in conflict with the Illinois Public Aid Code provision or Department rules governing eligibility for medical assistance, are ineligible for medical assistance.